-The Sacrament of Reconciliation is offered a half hour before Masses or at anytime by appointment.
-(Click here for exact times.)
+The Sacrament of Reconciliation is offered Saturday afternoons from 3:30 to 4:15, or at anytime by appointment.
+(Click here for Mass times.)

 During the seasons of Advent and Lent, extra opportunities for the Sacrament of Reconciliation are offered.
 Please check weekly bulletin, mailings, website and postings for updated times.